 WVU Extension Service and West Virginia State University will partner to develop a robust vaccine and immunization community education and outreach program for the state’s residents, including a strong focus on multigenerational families and other vulnerable populations.
 Faculty and staff from WVU Extension Service and West Virginia State University Extension Service have partnered to create the “Don’t Wait, Vaccinate!” initiative to provide information on immunizations, including education and awareness around the COVID-19 vaccines.

 “As trusted experts in our communities, Extension plays a critical role in not only the COVID-19 vaccinations, but immunizations in general.
-We also know there is a lot of misinformation out there that has created a fear of vaccines,” Stephanie Lusk, assistant professor and principal investigator for WVU Extension Service, said.
+We also know there is a lot of misinformation out there that has created a fear of vaccines,” Stephanie Lusk, former assistant professor and principal investigator for WVU Extension Service, said.
 “Our goal is to ensure residents have factual, science-based information.
 The partnership with West Virginia State University will allow us to use our resources, including our faculty and other experts, to develop programs, research and other activities to help residents make these important decisions for themselves and their families.”